epogrebnyak/econometrics-navigator/_sources/tweets.md.txt

 # Good clues from Twitter

-A secret subtitle for this publication is
-"Can you learn econometrics from Twitter and Stack Overflow alone without distracting yourself to machine-learning tutorials".
+A secret subtitle for this publication is _"Can you learn econometrics from Twitter and Stack Overflow alone without distracting yourself to data science tutorials"_.

-Links collcted in no particular order, but will show in other sections of the Navigator.
+Links collcted in no particular order, some will show in other sections of the Navigator.

 ## No links between leading macrotextbooks